Made to Order: Custom Machined Test Specimens

 - Dynamic Tear

 - Charpy V-Notch Impact

 - ASTM E23

 The Specimen Machining Process

-The machining of most test specimens begins with the rough cutting of material to length on a saw.
+The machining of most test specimens begins with the rough cutting of material to length on a saw or more refined cutting, closer to size, using our water jet.
 The specific type of specimen required, including shape and features, will dictate whether milling, turning and grinding are also part of the sample machining process.
 Round specimens require turning on a lathe, since rough-cut specimens are usually square in shape.
 Milling cuts away material to create flat, angular, curved or a combination of surfaces on the specimen.
 Grinding is the final step for some specimens that require more refining or a specific finish.

-- Capabilities – all test specimens required for destructive testing at LTI
+- Capabilities – all specimen machining and sample machining required for destructive testing

 - Materials – metals and many plastics